Low-Cost-Dronemag/Arduino-Mag/README.md

 # Intro
 This GitHub page details a project done by Brett Bernstein and Cameron Modisett as part of the completion of GPGN590 at the Colorado School of Mines.
 Herein we discuss the creation of a low-cost, drone-based magnetometer using Arduino microcontrollers.
+Code is found in mag/mag.ino.
 May this page be a reference to those who come after.

 # Why dronemag?